fjhickernell/mcm2025/_pages/registration.md

 * [Complete payment](https://secure.touchnet.com/C20090_ustores/web/product_detail.jsp?PRODUCTID=2458&SINGLESTORE=true), which is $375 on or before April 30, 2025 and $475 on or after May 1, 2025.

 Note that submitting a special session proposal or contributed talk abstract is a separate process.

-We will provide travel support for some early career scholars through our sponsor, IMSI.
-[Apply on their website here](https://www.imsi.institute/activities/15th-international-conference-on-monte-carlo-methods-and-applications-mcm/).
-We will start notifying successful applicants soon after February 28.